 Interview Several Financial Planners

 - Most good financial planners will recognize and emphasize the importance of having an emergency cash reserve on hand.
 This means that you should have several months’ worth of income in a savings account that is easy to access if you lose your job or another true emergency arises.
-This will allow you to leave the money you have invested alone.
+This will allow you to leave the money you have invested in the market.

 - You should be able to completely understand an investment before you make it.
-He should be able to explain the difference between annuities and mutual funds to you, as well as the risk and rate of return for each investment.
+Your financial planner should be able to explain the difference between annuities and mutual funds, as well as the risk and rate of return for each investment.
 If you cannot understand the investment or if your planner does not seem able to explain it, you may want to find a new financial planner.

 Updated by Rachel Morgan Cautero.